iahmed22/UH-Student-Center-Website/README.md

 # CIS-2336-SP25-Project

-# UH Sugar Land Student Center Webpage
-About the Project
-A page designed for the UHSL Student Center.
+A web page designed for the UHSL Student Center.
 The webpage features a homepage, faq page, and room booking page.

 ## 🛠 Technologies Used